WillyGauvin/WillyGauvin.github.io/_pages/Games/DirtyDogs.md

 # Summary of Contributions:

-I learned how to create a standard Server-Client architecture through proper replication, all hosted on a dedicated server through Steam.
+I challenged myself by taking on development of an Online Multiplayer game for the first time.
+I had to learn how to develop using standard Server-Client architecture through proper replication.
+I hosted this on a dedicated server through Steam.

-I created all controls for the player.
+I was responsible for creating all gameplay controls with additional support for controller gameplay.